halbs13/Dynamics-NAV-Payroll/au-payroll-report-superannuation.md

 The Superannuation Product List Report will provide information on the Superannuation Products.

 1. In the **Search** box, enter **Superannuation Product List**, and then choose the related link.
-Or go to the following menu:  *Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report*
+Or go to the following menu:  *Actions Workspace/Superannuation Reports/Superannuation Product List*

 2. On the **Superannuation Fund Product** FastTab -Superannuation Fund Product information can be filtered by entering information in this tab.
 Otherwise it can be left blank.